 Comments/ references:

-1) L-DACS 1 transmit power figure is extracted from [8] Table 6-1.
-It is lower than L-DACS 2 on account of OFDM requiring power amplifiers with good linear characteristics.

-2) The minimum antenna gain value is used for link budget margins calculation.
-The max antenna value is used for interference impact assessment.
-Pattern is omnidirectional in the horizontal plane and in the vertical plane radiation.
-Pattern is similar to Recommendation ITU-R M.1639.

-3) L-DACS 1 antenna cable loss value of 2 dB is quoted from [8], Table 6-1.
-As for L-DACS 2 a customary on-board loss figure of 3 dB is selected as higher transmitter output power is readily achievable on account of the type of modulation used (GMSK)

-4) Transmit bandwidth: refer to [8] for L-DACS 1, [9] and [10] for L-DACS 2.

-5) Figure extracted from ref [8] for L-DACS 1, [9] and [6] for L-DACS 2.

-6) IF bandwidth: Same as (5)

-7) L-DACS 1 is designed as inlay system, i.e. to be operated between two adjacent DME channels , each centered on a round figure frequency assignment in MHz (See Annex 10 paired VHF omni-ranging (VOR)/DME/MLS assignment table for details); see [8].
+1) L-DACS 1 is designed as inlay system, i.e. to be operated between two adjacent DME channels , each centered on a round figure frequency assignment in MHz (See Annex 10 paired VHF omni-ranging (VOR)/DME/MLS assignment table for details).
 For simulations, the system is extended to the 960 – 1 164 MHz band with the same technical characteristics and a 7 channel reuse scheme is assumed.
 With L-DACS 2, uplink and downlink occur in simplex mode on the same signalling channel, using a time division duplex (TDD) scheme.
 A 12 channel reuse scheme is assumed.
 The total bandwidth required for L-DACS 2 is nominally (12 × 400 kHz) 4.8 MHz.
-Up to three 4.8 MHz sub-bands can be thus fitted in the 960 – 977 MHz band; see [5] and [10].
+Up to three 4.8 MHz sub-bands can be thus fitted in the 960 – 977 MHz band.

-8) Same as above.

-9) Bit rate: see ref [8] and [11] for L-DACS 1, [9] and [10] for L-DACS 2.

-10) Modulation:
+2) Modulation:

 a) L-DACS 1 OFDM is characterized as follows: